-a.
-In the case of utilities having interconnecting ties with other utilities, the board will, upon appraising adequacy of supply, take appropriate notice of the utility's recent past record, as of the date of appraisal, of any widespread service interruptions and any capacity shortages along with the consideration of the supply regularly available from other sources, the normal demands, and the required reserve for emergencies.

-b.
-In the case of noninterconnected utilities the board will give attention to the maximum total coincident customer demand which could be satisfied without the use of the single element of plant equipment, the disability of which would produce the greatest reduction in total net plant productive capacity and also give attention to the normal demands for service and to the reasonable reserve for emergencies.

-20.5(4) Electric transmission and distribution facilities.
-Rescinded IAB 11/13/02, effective 12/18/02.
+- In the case of utilities having interconnecting ties with other utilities, the board will, upon appraising adequacy of supply, take appropriate notice of the utility's recent past record, as of the date of appraisal, of any widespread service interruptions and any capacity shortages along with the consideration of the supply regularly available from other sources, the normal demands, and the required reserve for emergencies. - In the case of noninterconnected utilities the board will give attention to the maximum total coincident customer demand which could be satisfied without the use of the single element of plant equipment, the disability of which would produce the greatest reduction in total net plant productive capacity and also give attention to the normal demands for service and to the reasonable reserve for emergencies. - 20.5(4) Electric transmission and distribution facilities.
+Rescinded IAB 11/13/02, effective

+20.5(5) Inspection of electric plant.
+Rescinded IAB 12/5/18, effective 1/9/19.